athenaeum-school/Spring-example-school/README.md

 # Background

 The project is a part of charge-no-fees job training programme.
 This will encourage the participants to really undertake the project useful to the real world web application developments, and use this template for their future career.

+# Building/Testing application

+## Build Tools

+- Maven
+- Gradle

+## Test Tools

+- JUnit
+- DBUnit
+- Mockito
+- EasyMock

+## Coverage

+- Cobertura

+## Source Code Analytics

+- PMD